-Centaur Systems has been publishing educational software for the Classics
+Centaur Systems published educational software for the Classics

-is named after the earliest teachers in classical mythology.
+was named after the earliest teachers in classical mythology.
+While not still in

 Mission

-Our mission is to offer our customers the best quality and most affordably
+Centaur Systems' mission was to offer the best quality

-priced software we possibly can, along with helpful support services and
+software possible, along with helpful support services and

-useful information on available options in our field of expertise.
+useful information on available e-learning options in the field of classical studies.

 Staff

-Rob Latousek (Pres.) completed his B.A. in Classics at the College
+Rob Latousek completed his B.A. in Classics at the College

 of the Holy Cross (Worcester MA) in 1978, followed by an M.A. in Latin from